 - BA in Management

-Graduates of any of the 68 CCAF AAS degrees may enter Webster University and receive in transfer 64 credit hours towards their degree completion, substantial course waivers for the Global Citizenship Program (Webster University's General Education program required of all undergraduate students), as well as an additional 4 credit hours of HLSC 1310, Wellness and Healthy Lifestyle, based on the physical requirements of their role as Airmen.
+Graduates of any of the CCAF AAS degrees may enter Webster University and receive in transfer 60 credit hours towards their degree completion and substantial course waivers for the Global Citizenship Program (Webster University's General Education program required of all undergraduate students).

 Transfer Credit Awarded

-Students will receive transfer credit of the full 64 hours required for the CCAF AAS degree.
-They will additionally receive 4 credit hours of HLSC 1310, Wellness and Healthy Lifestyle, based on the physical requirements of their role as Airmen.
+Students will receive transfer credit of the full 60 hours required for the CCAF AAS degree.

 Webster University undergraduate degree completion requirements are as follows: